Oumi11/Instacart-Basket-Analysis-Python/README.md

 - Spicy

 ## Key Questions and Findings
+Below are some of the key questions addressed in this project to provide an overview.
+The Python scripts can be found in the folder 03.Scripts, and the detailed final report is available under the title "Instacart Final Report".

 ### _1. The sales team needs to know what the busiest days of the week and hours of the day are (i.e., the days and times with the most orders) in order to schedule ads at times when there are fewer orders._